twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 !!! tip

-    You can [use `scriptEnv` to inject data into your scripts through environment variables][scriptenv].
+    You can [use `scriptEnv` to inject data into your scripts and hooks through environment variables][scriptenv].

 ## How do I write a literal `{{` or `}}` in a template?